raven-panda/01-symfony-library/README.md

 # Library project - Symfony

-This project aims to create a simple library application.\
+This project aims to create a simple library application.
+A user can register/login and order any book. \
 It will support CRUD of books, authors and genres categories.

 ## Specifications